Period integrals of hypersurfaces via tropical geometry: Introduction

 There is a homology theory for tropical varieties, which was introduced in \cite{MR3330789, MR3961331}.
 A cycle representing a class of a tropical homology group is called a \emph{tropical cycle}, and it has a bidegree $(p, q)$ $(p, q \in \bZ_{\geq 0})$.
 It is expected that classical cycles and tropical $(p, q)$-cycles correspond in such a way that a classical cycle admits a torus fibration structure over a tropical cycle.
 The integers $p, q$ are the dimension of its fiber and the dimension of the tropical cycle respectively.
 The cycles $C_t^w$ and $T_t^\sigma$ which we consider in this article correspond to a tropical $(0, d)$-cycle and $(d, 0)$-cycle on the tropical hypersurface $X \lb \trop \lb f \rb \rb$ respectively.

 Concerning period integrals over cycles corresponding to tropical cycles of other degree, there is work by Ruddat and Siebert \cite{MR4179831, MR4347312}.
 They computed integrals of holomorphic volume forms over cycles corresponding to tropical cycles of dimension $1$ for toric degenerations constructed from wall structures.
-Their technique was also used by Wang \cite{Wan20} to confirm the gamma conjecture for the canonical bundle of a smooth complete toric surface and its mirror toric degeneration constructed in \cite{MR3728635}.
+Their technique was also used by Wang \cite{Wan20} to compute central charges of the Hori--Vafa mirror of the canonical bundle of a smooth projective toric Fano variety.
 (Notice that tropical cycles in these work are on integral affine manifolds with singularities rather than on tropical varieties.
 Relations between tropical cycles of these two sorts of tropical spaces are studied in \cite{Yam21}.)

-It is also known that tropical (co)homology groups correspond to the grade pieces of the limiting mixed Hodge structure of the corresponding degenerating family, and the residues of the logarithmic extensions of the Gauss--Manin connections correspond to the cup products of the invariants of tropical spaces called radiance obstructions or eigenwaves \cite{MR2669728, MR3330789, MR3961331}.
-These invariants closely relate to the affine volumes of (bounded cells in) tropical spaces.
+It is also known that tropical (co)homology groups correspond to the grade pieces of the limiting mixed Hodge structure of the corresponding degenerating family, and the residues of the logarithmic extensions of the Gauss--Manin connections correspond to the cup products of the invariants of tropical spaces called radiance obstructions or eigenwaves \cite{MR2669728, MR2681794, MR3330789, MR3961331}.
+Radiance obstructions and eigenwaves are closely related to the affine volumes of (bounded cells in) tropical spaces.
+The assumption that the triangulation $\scrT$ is unimodular corresponds to the smoothness assumption in tropical geometry.
+Notice that in general, there are discrepancies between tropical cohomology groups and ordinary cohomology groups if we do not impose the smoothness assumption (cf.~\cite{MR2681794}).